 Rhino horn, skin, blood and urine have been used in Asian cultures as presumed medicinal cure-alls for centuries.
 During the 1970s and 1980s, rhino horn was widely used in the carving of Middle Eastern dagger handles for traditional coming-of-age ceremonies.
 As a result, the world's population of black rhinos fell from 65,000 to 4,000 between 1970 and 1986.
 Rhino poaching was then banned and rhino populations began to recover.
 But a new demand for rhino horns in Asia today is causing a staggering increase in poaching.
 In 2015, more than 1,300 rhinos were poached.
 In South Africa alone, more than 1,200 rhinos were poached, a 9,000% increase since 2007.

 Disney Is Helping Rhinos in the Wild

-In Indonesia, Disney is working with the International Rhino Foundation to reverse the decline of Sumatran rhinos.
+In Indonesia, the Disney Conservation Fund (DCF) is supporting the International Rhino Foundation's efforts to reverse the decline of Sumatran rhinos.
 The critically endangered Sumatran is the smallest member of the rhinoceros family and is known for its distinct hairiness.
 In fact, babies start out quite fuzzy and adults have fine hairs all over their bodies.
 While the exact number of remaining Sumatran rhinos is difficult to determine, some estimate the current population is less than 100 individuals, found in several protected areas in Sumatra and Borneo.

 Disney’s support is helping nonprofit organizations address the threats of habitat loss and poaching through anti-poaching patrols and conservation breeding programs that help increase rhino populations.
-Disney support also helps these organizations work with local communities to stop forest encroachment and with the Indonesian government to implement a national protection strategy.
+These organizations also work with local communities to stop forest encroachment, and with the Indonesian government to implement a national protection strategy.